drinkbird/drinkbird.github.io/_courses/jekyll-engineering-blog-github-pages/02-jekyll-model/01-layouts-and-includes.md

 </header>{% endraw %}
 ```

-A parameterised include is more interesting - say a callout box you can drop into any page:
+A parameterized include is more interesting - say a callout box you can drop into any page:

 ```liquid
 {% raw %}<!-- _includes/callout.html -->